-Moving on after treatment for basal and squamous skin cell cancer
+Moving on after treatment for basal or squamous skin cell cancer

 For most people with basal or squamous cell skin cancers, treatment will remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
-But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more details on this.
+But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
+Our document Living With Uncertainty: The Fear of Cancer Recurrence has more on this.

-For small number of people with more advanced cancers, it may never go away completely.
+For a small number of people with more advanced skin cancers, the cancer may never go away completely.
 These people may get regular treatment with radiation, chemo, or other treatments to try to help keep the cancer in check.
-Learning to live with cancer that does not go away can be hard and very stressful.
+Learning to live with cancer that doesn’t go away can be hard and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.
+When Cancer Doesn’t Go Away covers more about this.

-You should have follow-up exams as advised by your doctor.
-Your plan for follow-up visits will depend on the type of cancer you had and on other factors.
+Your plan for follow-up doctor visits will depend on the type of skin cancer you had and on other factors.

-During your visits, your doctor will ask about symptoms and do a physical exam to look for signs of the cancer coming back or a new skin cancer.
+During your visits, your doctor will ask about symptoms and check you for signs of the cancer coming back or a new skin cancer.
 For higher risk cancers, such as those that had reached the lymph nodes, the doctor may also do tests like CT scans.

 Follow-up is also needed to check for possible side effects of certain treatments.
-This is the time for you to ask your health care team any questions and to discuss any concerns you might have.
+This is the time for you to ask your cancer care team questions and to discuss any concerns you might have.

 Seeing a new doctor

-At some point after your cancer is found and treated, you may find yourself in the office of a new doctor.
-It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
+At some point after your treatment, you may be seeing a new doctor.
+It’s important to be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy, and always keep copies for yourself: